rawskijon/academic-kickstart/content/authors/admin/_index.md

 # Short bio (displayed in user profile at end of posts)
-bio: I am a PhD student in computational/mathematical linguistics, working at the interface of linguistics, cognitive science, and algorithmic learning theory.
+bio: I am a PhD student, working at the interface of mathematics, linguistics, cognitive science, and algorithmic learning theory.

 interests:
 - Computational/Mathematical Linguistics